larryzodiac/car-succotash/README.md

 # Assessment

+See [GitHub Project](https://github.com/users/larryzodiac/projects/1) for broken down tasks.

-For this assessment, option 2.b was selected for the following reasons:
+For this assessment, option 2.b was selected.
+This includes an Express API served through an Nginx reverse proxy.

+The Express API leverages a `Helper` library to perform operations on the vehicle data.

+This approach was chosen for the following reasons:

 - A service can be queried by _both_ FE & BE.
 - A service can be reused via terraform modules(w/Helm) & setup in multiple environments.